Head to head

 Knolo wins

-Native: any agent can call another agent (callableAgentIds), creating parent/child runs with shared minds and audit trail.
+Native.
+Any agent can call another agent (callableAgentIds), creating parent and child runs with shared minds and a single audit trail.

-AI Agents can call other agents as tools within a scenario, but cross-scenario orchestration is still done by webhook chaining.
+AI Agents can call other agents as tools inside a scenario, but cross-scenario orchestration is still done through webhook chaining.

 App integrations (count and breadth)